rust-lang/rust/src/doc/rustc/src/codegen-options/index.md

   This is similar to "fat", but takes substantially less time to run while still achieving performance gains similar to "fat".

-If `-C lto` is not specified, then it will attempt to perform "thin local LTO" which performs "thin" LTO on the local crate only across its [codegen units](#codegen-units).
+If `-C lto` is not specified, then the compiler will attempt to perform "thin local LTO" which performs "thin" LTO on the local crate only across its [codegen units](#codegen-units).
 In this case, LTO is disabled if codegen units is 1 or optimizations are disabled ([`-C opt-level=0`](#opt-level)).